krutibaraiya/Blockchain-Assignment-1/README.md

 ## Implementation

 * The user has information regarding all the available blocks.
-A typical block in our blockchain contains the index, timestamp, list of all transactions (minimum 2 per block), proof and hash of the previous block.
+A typical block in our blockchain contains the index, timestamp, list of all transactions (minimum 2 per block), nonce and hash of the previous block.
+Each transaction in the block consists of the customer name, item ordered, total billing amount and readily available timestamp of ordering.

 * None of the user's friends are able to edit the added transactions.
 Each block in the blockchain contains the hash of the previous block which makes it immutable.